 State backup withholding of 7 percent pursuant to RTC section 18664.

 Payment may be subject to state income tax withholding if the payee indicates ”nonresident” on the STD.
-204 per item #1c listed above.
-Under circumstances where both backup withholding and nonresident withholding apply, only backup withholding shall be required.
-Refer to FTB website at www.ftb.ca.gov for further information.
+204. Under circumstances where both backup withholding and nonresident withholding apply, only backup withholding shall be required.
+Refer to Franchise Tax Board (FTB) website at www.ftb.ca.gov for further information.

 Agencies/departments are liable for amounts not withheld, under-withheld, or not remitted to the FTB pursuant to RTC sections 18662(d) and 18668.
 Information on federal and state tax withholdings is provided in SAM section 8422.195.
 In addition, agencies/departments are responsible for sending additional requests to those payees that fail to provide their TIN, as described in SAM section 8422.193.